walexgreenp/AutomataScript/README.md

 # AutomataScript

 AutomataScript is a custom programming language designed for defining and manipulating finite automata and regular expressions.
 It transpiles into C++ code, allowing seamless execution of automata-based logic.
+Look at examples/ directory to find sample code that is available.
+README.md in examples has notes on what is valid/invalid

 ## Features
 - **Custom LL(1) Grammar** – Designed and implemented a formal grammar for parsing AutomataScript.